survivejs/webpack-book/manuscript/styling/01_loading.md

 [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) works for this purpose, but you can also copy the files outside of webpack.
 The benefit of the former approach is that webpack-dev-server is able to pick that up.

-T> [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) will come in handy if you use Sass and *sass-loader*.
-It adds support for relative imports to the environment.
+T> [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) will come in handy if you use Sass or Less.
+It adds support for relative imports to the environments.

 ### Processing *css-loader* Imports